 What Injuries Do Dog Attacks Cause?

-Dog bites, as well as other different animal attacks, can result in severe injuries that are sometimes even life-threatening.
-The most frequent ones among dog bites and attack include but are not limited to the following:
+Dog attacks, as well as other different animal attacks, can result in severe injuries that are sometimes even life-threatening.
+The most frequent ones among attacks include but are not limited to the following:

 Dogs are like many other animals that prefer attacking with claws and teeth.
 Such injuries might not appear too serious at the time they happen, but it’s still crucial that they get treated promptly.
 Deep punctures might result in nerve damage and scarring.
 When left untreated, an infection might also follow.
 Medical professionals can thoroughly clean and dress a wound to prevent longer-running injuries.